BokononPL/TeyonInternship/README.md

 ## Racing game made in 14 days for Teyon Internship application

 ### Features:
-- Fully replicated multiplayer racing
+- Fully replicated multiplayer racing (NOTE: for full functionality launch in standalone mode or packaged build, not PIE)

 - Bots